vlaaad/reveal/README.md

 started, it will open a window where evaluation results will appear.
 The window supports both mouse and keyboard navigation.

-Context menu on selected value is opened either by pressing <kbd>space</kbd> or by right mouse button click.
+Context menu on selected value is opened either by pressing <kbd>Space</kbd> or by right mouse button click.
 Selecting action to run is done either with arrow keys and
-<kbd>enter</kbd>, or with left mouse button click.
+<kbd>Enter</kbd>, or with left mouse button click.

+Multiple action results are shown as separate tabs in popup panel, and switching between those tabs is done either using mouse or using <kbd>Ctrl ←</kbd> / <kbd>Ctrl →</kbd> when focus is on a results panel.

 ## Installation and requirements